 McNaughton fended off the man and told his employee to run, while he then got stabbed.
 The woman involved crossed the street to call for help and McNaughton was later taken to St Paul’s Hospital for his wounds, and passed away.
 The perpetrator was charged with second degree murder.
 The story made headlines across the globe, including a write up on the BBC’s website since McNaughton was a Northern Irish immigrant.

-His selfless act, basically saving the life of his employee who would have been dead in the hands of this man otherwise, is commemorated by way of a painting and plaque at the Starbucks.
+His selfless act, basically saving the life of his employee who would have been dead in the hands of this man otherwise, is commemorated by way of a painting (by Joe Average) and plaque at the Starbucks.
 I also discovered a Tony McNaughton Memorial Fund founded at the Canadian Women’s Foundation, by the Starbucks Coffee Company.
 The Fund is used for violence prevention projects in Western Canada.

 October 2014: This West End location of Starbucks is closing.
 The Hero painting in Tony’s honour will be moved to the Starbucks on the corner of Robson and Denman.

 The Robson and Bidwell Starbucks felt more like a neighbourhood coffee shop than any other I’ve know in Vancouver, and this was because of its staff.
 I hope many of them stick around (there is the Starbucks at Jervis and Robson as well as the Denman and Robson location) since they were truly what made the neighbourhood great.
 Tony’s spirit lives on.